Virta

 Screenshot 2024-08-05 at 19.41.40.png

 To add an alert, you'll need to provide an alert name and a description and choose the relevant organisation.
-Please note that each alert is limited to monitoring a single organisation.

 3. Trigger rules